Home » What Kind of Cactus Can Tortoises Eat?

 Vitamin C

-Tortoises rarely show symptoms of Vitamin C deficiency.
+Tortoises rarely show symptoms of vitamin C deficiency.

 However, vitamin C has antioxidant properties and can reduce the risk of long-term sickness.
 For a long-lived tortoise, this can be highly beneficial.